* FREE SHIPPING ON ORDERS $20 OR MORE! *

 For best all around production and storage, I would suggest Bull's Blood since its leaves can be eaten as well.

-Another good beet is the Touchstone Gold with gold flesh that is very sweet.
+Another good beet is the Golden Detroit with gold flesh that is very sweet.
 As a golden beet, it may keep scavengers away since they may think something is wrong with it.

 The Avalanche white beet would definitely fool any food scavengers.
 Its white color might make scavengers think something is wrong with it.